Lisa Loeb: Camp Lisa album and non-profit (2008)

+In April 2013, Loeb released the follow-up book Lisa Loeb's Songs for Movin' and Shakin': The Air Band Song and Other Toe-Tapping Tunes, which she co-wrote with Ryan O'Rourke.
+It includes both covers and some original songs, as well as a CD.

 No Fairy Tale and touring (2013–2014)

-Her seventh studio album No Fairy Tale was released on January 29, 2013, by 429 Records, coproduced by Chad Gilbert and Loeb herself.
+Her seventh studio album No Fairy Tale was released on January 29, 2013, by 429 Records, co-produced by Chad Gilbert and Loeb herself.
 She released the original single "A Holiday Song" through Furious Rose Productions on December 10, 2013.

-Loeb tours with and without her band, touring with Daru Oda and Adam Levy.
+Loeb toured with and without her band, touring with Daru Oda and Adam Levy.
 Other band members include Mark Spencer, Matt Beck, Ronny Crawford, Joe Quigley, Joe Travers, Mark Meadows, Michael Eisenstein, Dave Gibbs, and Leland Sklar.
 In September 2014, she performed at the Billboard Live venues in Tokyo and Osaka.
 During the performances she ended with a rendition of her new song "3, 2, 1, Let Go".
 On December 9, 2014, she released the original single "Light".
 The Hanukkah song tells a "story of hope in the darkness", and was co-written by Loeb and Cliff Goldmacher, with Renee Stahl on guest vocals.
 The song was put in rotation on SiriusXM among other stations.

-Camp Kappawanna, singles (2015–2019)
+Camp Kappawanna musical (2015)

 She co-wrote the lyrics and co-composed the music to Camp Kappawanna, a family musical that premiered in New York on March 21, 2015, by the Atlantic Theater Company.
 Other collaborators on the score included Michelle Lewis and Dan Petty.
 The musical follows "the misadventures of Jennifer Jenkins, an awkward and adorable 12-year-old kid", and was inspired by Loeb's own memories of summer camp.
 The show received a positive write-up in The New York Times, with the review describing it as "fresh and funny" and praising the acoustic music and characterizations of the campers.

 Her song "3, 2, 1, Let Go" was released in April 2015 as a single.
 Co-written and co-composed with Chris Unck, the song was also used in the April 2015 film Helicopter Mom.
 Loeb starred in the film as a high school English teacher.
 On November 20, 2015, Loeb released the single "Champagne (I'm Ready)" as a digital download through Amazon.
 Loeb described the New Year's track as "something you'd probably hear more in a dance club."